 Our interpretation of the age of council members is that a council with an average age of below 30 is possibly too young and inexperienced to govern a college with wisdom, while an average age of 60 or more would suggest that the council is on average too old, in that while it brings collective experience and wisdom to the governing process, it does not cater for youth by bringing new blood into the council.
-The average age of council members in this college as well as in the province is 49, while the national average is 46.
-The national average suggests a fair mix of younger and older council members (the calculation excludes the two Students Representation Council members).
+The average age of council members in this province and nationally is 46.
+No data in this regard is available for this college.